 The Premier Lodging REIT

-With the goal of generating best-in-class EBITDA growth to drive robust long-term, risk-adjusted returns for our stockholder, our strategy is to own the most geographically diverse portfolio of iconic and irreplaceable hotels in the United States.
-We leverage our scale, strong analytics platform and investment-grade balance sheet to grow through organic initiatives and disciplined acquisitions.
+With the goal of generating superior long-term, risk-adjusted returns for our stockholders, Host is focused on owning a geographically diverse portfolio of iconic and irreplaceable hotels in the United States.
+We leverage our size, scale, strong analytics platform and investment-grade balance sheet to grow through organic initiatives and disciplined acquisitions.

-Throughout 2022, we delivered strong operational improvements and continued to successfully allocate capital through acquisitions, dispositions and reinvestment in our portfolio.
-We made progress on our three key strategic objectives – redefining the hotel operating model, gaining market share through comprehensive renovations, and allocating capital to development return on investment projects – aimed at elevating the EBITDA growth profile of our portfolio.
+Throughout 2023, we delivered strong operational improvements and continued to successfully allocate capital through reinvestment in our portfolio, share repurchases, and dividend increases.
+We completed significant multi-year initiatives driven by our three key strategic objectives—redefining the hotel operating model, gaining market share through comprehensive renovations, and allocating capital to development return on investment projects.
+As part of these strategic objectives, we completed the multi-year Marriott Transformational Capital Program, as well as eight additional comprehensive renovations and four development projects.
+We also invested nearly $650 million in capital expenditures at our properties and announced the Hyatt Transformational Capital Program.
 In addition, we maintained a strong investment grade balance sheet and returned value to our stockholders.
-And we continued to be recognized as a global industry leader in corporate responsibility – we’ve been consistently named to the Dow Jones Sustainability Index World, included among the world’s most sustainable companies in S&P’s Global Sustainability Yearbook and named one of America’s Most Responsible Companies by Newsweek.
-The quality of our portfolio, our ability to reinvest in our assets, and our strong balance sheet leave us very well-positioned to create significant long-term value for our stockholders.
+And we continued to be recognized as a global industry leader in corporate responsibility—we’ve been consistently named to the Dow Jones Sustainability Index World, included among the world’s most sustainable companies in S&P’s Global Sustainability Yearbook and named one of America’s Most Responsible Companies by Newsweek.
+In 2023, we introduced 2030 environmental and social targets, as we build out our roadmap to achieve our 2050 vision of becoming a net positive company.
+The quality of our portfolio, our ability to reinvest in our assets, and our strong balance sheet leave us very well-positioned to take advantage of potential opportunities to elevate the EBITDA growth profile of our portfolio.

 Consolidated Hotels